willGraham01/PiranhasHalfyord/background-plot.md

 Whilst the theft was interrupted, no gang members were arrested and part of the treasury was lost - a careless gang member did drop a silver tooth trinket in the escape though.
 Combined with the previous reputation of the Piranhas, this was enough to implicate the gang, and place the finger of suspicion on the conveniently disappeared Ordinator - though Shufharz and Kamonas have little else to go on.

-Groubun has also focused the time he has for research on ensuring the plan goes smoothly, fashioning a collar for the now-cat Faire to ward him against dispelling magics, and confining him to wandering the premises of the Day's Rest Tavern.
+Groubun has also focused the time he has for research on ensuring the plan goes smoothly, fashioning a collar for the now-cat Faire to ward him against dispelling magic, and confining him to wandering the premises of the Day's Rest Tavern.
 Hope has taken a liking to Fordem's new pet, which Fordem claims he found as a stray wandering the streets and has taken in.
 This also explains away the bad behaviour of said pet, and the need for a collar.
-Hope does not know the cat is Faire, nor is she aware that the collar wards Faire from external magics and keeps him confined to the Day's Rest.
+Hope does not know the cat is Faire, nor is she aware that the collar wards Faire from external magic and keeps him confined to the Day's Rest.
 Fordem is not thrilled to have Faire wandering his tavern as a pet, but allows it after Faire managed to escape out of the cellar, Hope saw him wandering the upper floors of the Day's Rest, and Fordem needed an explanation.

 ### Entrapment